 It’s easy to put inbound marketing and outbound tactics into two completely separate buckets.
-We’ve got online lead generation, content marketing, blogging, thought leadership, lead nurturing, SEO, and organic social media that fall under the umbrella of inbound marketing.
-While TV and radio ads, database marketing, cold-calling, digital ads, paid search, and sponsorships fall under outbound.
-However, what I’ve come to believe is that neither is as strong on its own as it would be if integrated with the other.
+There's online lead generation, content marketing, blogging, thought leadership, lead nurturing, SEO, and organic social media that fall under the umbrella of inbound marketing.
+While TV and radio ads, database marketing, cold-calling, digital ads, paid search, and sponsorship's fall under outbound.
+However, what we've come to realize is that neither is as strong on its own as it would be if integrated with the other.

-You see, “Together we stand, divided we fall,” is a great patriotic motto but it is also very applicable to marketing and sales tactics.
+You see, “Together we stand, divided we fall,” is a great patriotic motto but it's also very applicable to marketing and sales tactics.

-Everything we’ve learned and practiced in the inbound world over the last 5-10 years is incredibly useful and relevant when it comes to any “old-school” or “traditional” tactics (or whatever you want to call them).
-Many inbound marketers like to claim that cold-calling is dead and traditional forms of advertising are on their way out… but I beg to differ.
+Everything we’ve learned and practiced in the inbound marketing world over the last 5-10 years is incredibly useful and relevant when it comes to any “old-school” or “traditional” tactics.
+Many inbound marketers claim that cold-calling is dead and traditional forms of advertising are on their way out—but we beg to differ.

-I’ve seen firsthand how this couldn’t be further from the truth.
-Here are some examples of how businesses we work with are effectively marrying these tactics and boosting results:
+At LeadG2, we've seen first-hand how this couldn’t be further from the truth.
+Below are some examples of how businesses we work with are effectively marrying these tactics and boosting results:

 The point here is that it’s not one or the other.
 There is a place for both in most marketing strategies, and having the plan in place to integrate and utilize them cohesively is what will set your marketing up for success.

 Editor's Note: This post was originally published on February 15, 2017, and has been updated.